xpack-dev-tools/aarch64-none-elf-gcc-xpack/README-MAINTAINER.md

   (like `ARM/arm-12`)
 - identify the commit ID (search upwards)
 - create a branch like `arm-12-aarch64-none-elf-12.2.rel1`
-- cherry pick the commits
-  (like _Try to get support for Apple Silicon_)
-- select the new commit
-- right click -> Save as Patch...
-- copy to helper `patches/gcc-12.2.1-cross.git.patch`

 ### Update the version specific code